sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 The data is available [here](http://www.statmt.org/wmt14/translation-task.html).
 We only use the Europarl v7 dataset whereas the authors also used Common Crawl Corpus and the News Commentary.

-The loss curves can be accessed at our [Weights and Biases report for style transfer](https://wandb.ai/demegire/transformer/reports/Translation--Vmlldzo4ODgzMTE).
+The loss curves can be accessed at our [Weights and Biases report for translation](https://wandb.ai/demegire/transformer/reports/Translation--Vmlldzo4ODgzMTE).

 ![W B Chart 7_28_2021, 1 38 15 PM](https://user-images.githubusercontent.com/62503047/127309563-87e06b18-e832-4b16-bee3-13009c5f42c7.png)